eblOwOx/Fluffy-Arch/README.md

 # arch-ISO
-An ISO image i made based on a Arch Linux distro.
+An ISO image I made based on an Arch Linux distro.

 For now its just a simple arch installation ISO.